kmorcinek/conqueror-browser-spy/README.md

   * One bookmark for PROD and one for testing
   * Click the bookmark and scripts are loaded/reloaded

+## How I test the code on Ubuntu (above not always works)

+* run: `npm run browserify`
+* server file output.js port 8887 using ie Web Server for Chrome

 ## Which game to set for testing

 * Multiplayer
 * Fog of war - off
-* number of players - 2
+* number of players - 2 (I am as green) - only that setup works for AI
 * Turn timer - high ie. 8 minutes
-* Map: Big enough, Europe is good
+* Map: Big enough, Europe is good, but for testing AI Tiny Arena is best.